Homotopy groups of cubical sets: Cubical sets and Kan complexes

 commute. \item A cubical set $X$ is a \emph{Kan complex} if the map $X \to \cube 0$ is a Kan fibration. \end{enumerate} \end{definition} We write $\Kan$ for the full subcategory of $\cSet$ spanned by Kan complexes.

 To define a notion of homotopy between cubical maps, we first define elementary homotopies. \begin{definition} Let $f, g \from X \to Y$ be cubical maps.
-An \emph{elementary homotopy} from $f$ to $g$ is a map $H \from X \gprod \cube{1} \to Y$ such that the following diagram commutes.
+An \emph{elementary homotopy} from $f$ to $g$ is a map $H \from X \gprod \cube{1} \to Y$ such that the diagram